denoland/manual/runtime/program_lifecycle.md

 All listeners added using `addEventListener` were run, but `onload` and `onunload` defined in `main.ts` overrode handlers defined in `imported.ts`.

-In other words, you can register multiple `addEventListener` `"load"` or `"unload"` event handlers, but only the last loaded `onload` or `onunload` event handlers will be executed.
+In other words, you can use `addEventListener` to register multiple `"load"` or `"unload"` event handlers, but only the last loaded `onload` or `onunload` event handlers will be executed.
 It is preferable to use `addEventListener` when possible for this reason.